Tiny-Yellow/UO2-Sigma3-and-Sigma11-GBs/README.md

 Computational details of 'Effect of fission products on tensile strength of UO2 Σ3 (111)/[1-10] and UO2 Σ11 (1-13)/[110] grain boundaries from first-principles study'

 The input files include POSCAR, KPOINTS, and INCAR.
 The two INCAR files are respectively the initial and final files for structural optimization with U Ramping method.

+The example folder includes both the input and output files of pure UO2 sigma3 grain boundary.